Computing committors in collective variables via Mahalanobis diffusion maps: Acknowledgements

 \section{Acknowledgements}

-We thank Prof. Y. Kevrekidis for encouraging us to look into Mahalanobis diffusion maps and providing valuable feedback on this manuscript.
-This work was partially supported by NSF CAREER grant DMS-1554907 (MC), AFOSR MURI grant FA9550-20-1-0397 (MC), and NSF CAREER grant CHE-2044165 (PT).
+We thank Prof. Y. Kevrekidis for encouraging us to look into Mahalanobis diffusion maps and for providing valuable feedback on this manuscript. { We thank Prof. T. Berry for a valuable discussion on whether every symmetric positive definite matrix function is associated with a variable change.
+We are grateful to the anonymous reviewers for their thorough reviews and helpful suggestions. } This work was partially supported by NSF CAREER grant DMS-1554907 (MC), AFOSR MURI grant FA9550-20-1-0397 (MC), and NSF CAREER grant CHE-2044165 (PT).
 Computing resources Deepthought2, MARCC and XSEDE (project TG-CHE180053) were used to generate molecular simulation data.

 {\Alph{section}-\arabic{equation}} {\Alph{section}\arabic{lemma}}